Skip to main content

 Post-surgical progressive loading

-After procedures where early eccentric loading is beneficial but needs careful dosing (e.g., rotator cuff repair beyond the initial protection phase, ACL reconstruction), the ability to precisely set eccentric load as a percentage provides a structured progression pathway:
+After procedures where early eccentric loading is beneficial but needs careful dosing (e.g., rotator cuff repair beyond the initial protection phase, ACL reconstruction):

 • Phase 1: Concentric-only (zero eccentric load) during initial healing.